e-scooter-2077/documentation/domain-exploration/business-problem-analysis.md

 # Business Problem Analysis
-To kick-off the knowledge crunching process the first discussion with the stakeholders is focused on the identification of the business needs to derive how it might be possible to create a software system that could fit in with those and make the company gain business value from the solution.
+In order to kick-off the knowledge crunching process, the first discussion with the stakeholders is focused on the identification of the business needs.
+The objective is to derive how it might be possible to create a software system that could maximise the company business gain/value.

-While doing so the analysts start developing the [Ubiquitous Language](ubiquitous-language.md) in parallel, to write down the definition of the different domain terms and have a clear understanding of the vocabulary in the domain space.
+While doing so the analysts start developing the [Ubiquitous Language](ubiquitous-language.md) in parallel, to write down the definition of the domain terminology given that they have a clear understanding of the vocabulary in the domain space.

 ## Stakeholders Interview